Rnhep/Dad-CMS-Website-WNGA/README.md

 WNGA (World New Generation Ankorean) is a non-profit organization.

-volunteered to create a website for this non-profit organization.
+volunteered to create a website for the non-profit organization.
 November 2017 - present

 This is a small and basic CRUD web application.